“No one will protect what they don’t care about, and no one will care about what they have never experienced.” — Sir David Attenborough

 What happens in the brain before eleven

-Deep within the brain sits the amygdala, a small almond-shaped structure that governs how we process emotion, manage stress, and respond to threat.
+Deep within the brain sits the amygdala, a small almond-shaped Gland that governs how we process emotion, manage stress, and respond to threat.
 In children, this region is still forming, and neuroscientific research suggests that regular time in natural environments during this period plays a meaningful role in shaping how it develops.

 Children who spend regular time in green spaces show healthier amygdala development, greater volume, more regulated function, and a more resilient stress response, compared to those who grow up with little access to nature.
 The result is lower rates of anxiety and depression, and greater emotional stability throughout life.